Master of Public Health

-Potential new Master's in Global Public Health
+Potential new Master in Public Health

-We have set up a short survey and would be delighted to hear from anyone interested in online postgraduate study in Global Public Health.
+We have set up a short survey and would be delighted to hear from anyone interested in online postgraduate study in Public Health.
 Your feedback will help shape the content and structure of this new programme, and there is an opportunity to leave your contact details so we can keep you up to date on any developments.
 More information and a link to the survey are available at: